gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 on how the specification for the chosen Encryption Engine as been defined.
 In such case, the Encryption Chunk Handler will receive plain Control Chunks from the SCTP Chunk Handler and ENCRYPT chunks from the Encryption Engine.
-During CRYPT PENDING state, plain Control chunks and ENCRYPT chunks MAY be bundled within the same SCTP packet.
+Plain Control chunks and ENCRYPT chunks CANNOT be bundled within the same SCTP packet.

 When the Association state machine (see {{sctp-encryption-state-diagram}}) has reached the ENCRYPTED state, the Encryption Chunk Handler will